almedinhodzic/Froom/README.md

 Then go into frontend folder and run <br/>
 `npm install` To install client dependencies

+You need to create .env file with your mongoDB infos, and create jwt secret token to use database and login sistem.

 #### Scripts

 `npm run dev` to run both express server and react <br/>